Why Your MVP Costs Too Much (And How to Fix It)

 Why this framework works: It forces you to connect your spending to your expected outcome.
 If your 6-month revenue target is $10,000, spending $40,000 on an MVP makes no sense mathematically.
 You would need 4x your projected revenue just to break even on development costs.

 This framework also shifts the conversation from "How cheap can I build this?" to "What can I learn for this budget?"
 The question is not about minimizing cost.
 It is about maximizing learning per dollar spent.
+Early validation can cut costs by up to 60% and deliver ROI between 10:1 and 100:1 when done correctly, according to Presta's 2026 validation guide.
 If you want to understand what you can realistically build within these budgets using AI-assisted development, read our guide to building an MVP without coding.

 Validation Before Building: The Ads-First Approach